xmake-io/xrepo/README.md

 It is based on the runtime provided by xmake, but it is a complete and independent package management program.
 Compared with package managers such as vcpkg/homebrew, xrepo can provide C/C++ packages for more platforms and architectures at the same time.

 And it also supports multi-version semantic selection.
-In addition, it is also a decentralized distributed warehouse.
-It not only provides the official [xmake-repo](https://github.com/xmake-io/xmake-repo) warehouse, It also supports users to build multiple private warehouses.
+In addition, it is also a decentralized distributed repository.
+It not only provides the official [xmake-repo](https://github.com/xmake-io/xmake-repo) repository, It also supports users to build multiple private repositorys.

 At the same time, xrepo also supports installing packages from third-party package managers such as vcpkg/homebrew/conan, and provides unified and consistent library link information to facilitate integration and docking with third-party projects.